officelearn/azure-docs.sv-se/articles/machine-learning/service/how-to-deploy-and-where.md

 def init():
     global model
-    # Note that here "sklearn_regression_model.pkl" is the name of the model registered under.
+    # AZUREML_MODEL_DIR is an environment variable created during deployment.
+Join this path with the filename of the model file.
-    # This is a different behavior than before when the code is run locally, even though the code is the same.
+    # It holds the path to the directory that contains the deployed model (./azureml-models/$MODEL_NAME/$VERSION).
+    # If there are multiple models, this value is the path to the directory containing all deployed models (./azureml-models).
+    # Alternatively: model_path = Model.get_model_path('sklearn_mnist')
-    model_path = Model.get_model_path('sklearn_regression_model.pkl')
+    model_path = os.path.join(os.getenv('AZUREML_MODEL_DIR'), 'sklearn_mnist_model.pkl')
-    # Deserialize the model file back into a sklearn model.
+    # Deserialize the model file back into a sklearn model
     model = joblib.load(model_path)